Connect with others who understand.

 Parkinson’s Disease Caregiver Guide: 5 Ways To Support Your Loved One

-Caregivers tending to loved ones with advanced Parkinson’s need to be equipped for the changes involved as the disease progresses.
+Caregivers tending to loved ones with advanced Parkinson’s need to be ready for the changes involved as the disease progresses.
 Many MyParkinsonsTeam members who serve as caregivers for a loved one with Parkinson’s disease report challenges.

 Another member commented, “I’m caring for my husband. … Each day, there is something new and different to deal with.”